siakaramalegos/sia.codes-eleventy/src/posts/survey-web-performance-tooling.md

 ## Top web performance tools

-Combining the data from the first two columns yields a list of the most used tools:
+Combining the data from the first two columns ("I use this tool regularly" and "I use this tool sometimes") yields a list of the most used tools:

 1. [WebPageTest](https://webpagetest.org/) and Chrome [Network](https://developer.chrome.com/docs/devtools/network/) &amp; [Performance](https://developer.chrome.com/docs/devtools/speed/get-started/) Tabs (tied for 1st)
 2. [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and Running on a browser with JavaScript disabled (tied for 2nd)